oegea/adp/README.md

 ```
 *Values are provided as examples.*

-Note that the current installed version MAY
+Note that the current installed version, contained inside `applicationVersion` MAY be represented on any desired format.

 ### Overall Process Overview